coveo/source.coveo.com/_posts/2023-04-17-error-handling-tradeoffs-and-crashing-in-production.md

 If, for some reason that we don't understand, the variable `i` becomes an arbitrary value, this code could, depending on how it is compiled, result in an arbitrary code execution from the user.
 Hence, we should definitely not remove those checks in production code.
 This is with this principle in mind that the [C++ contract proposal](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf) was written.
-If the predicate of the contract is `false`, the program will crash, both in release build and in debug build.
+If the predicate of the contract is `false`, the program will crash, both in a release build and in a debug build.

 Why not throw an exception instead of crashing?
 For two reasons:
-- We assume that nobody down the stack will have enough information to handle the exception: we are in a situation that we thought as impossible and for all we know, the stack itself could be corrupted!
+- We assume that nobody down the stack will have enough information to handle the exception; we are in a situation that we thought as impossible and for all we know, the stack itself could be corrupted!
 - As mentioned before, throwing an exception actually executes a lot of code, which is not safe in a context where the program is corrupted, see [this paper](https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_s295_paper.pdf) for instance.

 ### Checked exceptions